What Is The Correct Word For “C” In C.A.B.?

 Why the Focus on “C” in C.A.B.?

 The “C” in C.A.B. stands for Compression, and it’s the first step in administering C.P.R.
-Compressions help maintain blood flow to a patient’s brain and other vital organs until professional medical help can arrive.
+Compressions help to restore blood flow to a patient’s brain and other vital organs until professional medical help can arrive.
 With sudden cardiac arrest (S.C.A.), the priority is to circulate oxygenated blood as quickly as possible, and that’s exactly what compressions do.

 Why Did “C.A.B.”
 Replace “A.B.C.” in CPR Guidelines?